 This nearly 6,000-acre park is perfect for a day trip for those seeking out its awesome hiking trails, a gorgeous lake, and really cool chainsaw art.

 And if you’re interested in exploring Umstead, we’d like to share how you can, including access points, the park’s backstory, and more.

-This post on Umstead was also included in our guide to free things to do in Raleigh.
+This post on Umstead was also included in our guides to weekends and free things to do in Raleigh.
 It’s also a part of our series covering Raleigh.
 Here, we’ve shared Dorothea Dix Park sunflowers, a guide to the city’s must-eat restaurants, and more.

 We originally created this on August 9, 2019.
 It has been maintained and updated, as of October 16, 2019.

 Umstead State Park was once two segregated parks.
 Crabtree Creek State Park (whites) and Reedy Creek State Park (blacks) coexisted from 1950 to 1964 until the Civil Rights Act of 1964 opened parks to everyone.

 And before the area was established, much of its land was developed for recreation during the Great Depression, providing much-needed construction jobs.

 Umstead State Park Today